xkhaib00/digital-electronics-1/labs/project/README.md

 It then outputs the received data on the rx_data port .
 A high-to-low transition on the rx_busy port signifies to the user logic that new receive data is now available.

 ![image](images/UARTRX.png)

+## ADVANTAGES AND DISADVANTAGES OF UARTS
+There is no perfect communication protocol, although UARTs are pretty good at what they do.
+Here are some advantages and disadvantages to help you decide whether they are appropriate for your project:

+### ADVANTAGES
+    • Only two wires are used.
+    • Has a parity bit that can be used to check for errors.
+    • The data packet's structure can be modified as long as both sides are prepared.
+    • This approach is well-documented and commonly used.
+### DISADVANTAGES
+    • The data frame size is restricted to a maximum of 9 bits.
+    • Multiple slave or master systems are not supported.
+    • Each UART's baud rates must be within ten percent of one another.